peopleware/net-ppwcode-vernacular-persistence/README.md

 ## PPWCode

-This package is part of the PPWCode project, developed by [PeopleWare n.v.].
+This package is part of the PPWCode project, developed by [PeopleWare NV].

 More information can be found in the following locations:
 * [PPWCode project website]